US-CBP/ngx-cbp-theme/CONTRIBUTING.md

 [[RFC] Library Support and Boilerplate Comment Thread](https://github.com/angular/angular-cli/issues/6510)

+# special build

+Utilizes rollup and ngc to produce FESM5 modules which are flat.
+In order to maintain/generate flat module exports so that downstream production builds don't break we need to generate barrels.
+To do so as a convention we must generate index.ts for every directory and re-export all the public classes ultimately re-exporting all these `index.ts` into the top level `src/app/index.ts`

 # bootstrap vs. material

 We have started with material to customize it for bootstrap wherever it is needed.